aylton-almeida/Git_Components_Naming/README.md

   vendors - The vendors folder contains third party files, like images and fonts or something bigger than a library, like a framework

   test - The test folder contains unit test for functions inside your code

+  utils - The utils folder contains files with code used in several different files

 All these folders are just sugestions and should be used as needed in each project, there is no exact rule on how they should be implemented